Best USD exchange shops in Tokyo for 2026: ranked with live data

 Pros

-- 24-hour or extended-hour operation (until 22:00–23:00)
+- 24-hour or extended-hour operation (until 22:00–23:00).

-- 12 currencies including USD/EUR/CNY/KRW
+- 12 currencies including USD/EUR/CNY/KRW.

-- No staff interaction; no language friction
+- No staff interaction — no language friction.

-- Convenient for after-hours
+- Convenient after-hours.

 Cons

-- One-way only (foreign currency → yen, not yen → foreign)
+- One-way only (foreign currency → yen, not yen → foreign).

-- Limited to 12 currencies vs Travelex's 31
+- Limited to 12 currencies vs Travelex's 31.

-For after-hours USD exchange of ¥10,000–¥30,000, Smart Exchange is competitive with Travelex (both 0.4–0.8 % below mid-market).
-For larger amounts during business hours, Dollar Ranger or WCS is better.
+For after-hours USD exchange of ¥10,000–¥30,000, Smart Exchange is competitive with Travelex (both broadly in the mid −1.5% to −3% range).
+For larger amounts during business hours, go with Dollar Ranger or WCS.

 What if I'm in Shibuya, not Shinjuku?